Getting My Allocators Straight

 If you are already linking against a libc and need a general-purpose allocator,

-you can use the one provided by your libc. std.heap.c_allocator
+you can use the one provided by your libc. std.heap.c_allocator makes the

 libc allocator available.
 As shown in the snippet above, the Zig compiler uses